-Just like the woman who wears it, every diamond is unique and therefore finding the perfect fitting piece of diamond alternative jewelry requires the utmost care.
+Just like the woman who wears it, every diamond is unique and therefore finding the perfect fitting piece of simulated diamond jewelry requires the utmost care.
 Although the time and financial investment needed to find the perfect diamond can be overwhelming at the start, understanding key qualities about different diamond options will make the search much more manageable.
 Armed with the right information and diamond buying advice, you’ll be able to properly evaluate the quality and cost of a diamond with confidence that you’ll find the best stone to satisfy your goals of beauty and value.

-Every diamond - whether natural or lab created diamond simulants - undergoes a thorough, independent evaluation by a skilled grader specifically trained in the diamond quality scale for each of the four distinct characteristics of diamonds.
+Every diamond - whether natural or simulated lab created diamonds - undergoes a thorough, independent evaluation by a skilled grader specifically trained in the diamond quality scale for each of the four distinct characteristics of diamonds.
 These characteristics are known as the 4Cs of diamonds: carat, cut, color and clarity.
 The widely accepted ranking system for each of these characteristics was developed by the Gemological Institute of America (GIA).
 Based on the grader’s assessment of a diamond, the GIA will produce a diamond quality chart and price for the stone to provide to the purchaser as certification of its value.
 Here is what you need to know about each of the 4Cs of the diamond grading scale.

 The carat of a diamond is perhaps the most commonly discussed yet misunderstood characteristic.
 While it’s often referred to as the size of a stone, carat is actually a measurement of weight.
 Even so, carat does have a direct impact on the apparent visual size of a diamond, in conjunction with a stone’s cut grade and shape.
 Specifically, smaller carat diamonds with oblong shapes such as emerald, oval or pear often appear larger than a diamond of the same carat that is round.
 This is why even though carat is the standard unit of appraisal, a millimeter measurement indicating the diamond’s true physical size is also listed on the GIA certificate.